perforce/helix-authentication-service/README.md

 ## Documentation

-To learn about the architecture, supported products and identity providers, as well as the  configuration steps for the current version, see the [Helix Authentication Service Administrator Guide](https://www.perforce.com/manuals/helix-auth-svc/).
+To learn about the architecture, supported products and identity providers, as well as the  configuration steps for the current version, see the [P4 Authentication Service Documentation](https://www.perforce.com/manuals/helix-auth-svc/).
 Older versions of the guide are in the [docs](./docs) directory.

 ## How to Get Help